What is the difference between Compiler and Interpreter?

 In my early days, when I had asked, how should I learn computer science and do something innovative?
 I always had come across, start learning computer languages.
 In hustle and bustle, many forget, how does actually it work?
 How does computer program run?

-If you are also looking for same, you are reading a perfect article.
-I am sure, at the end of the post, you will get very well understanding over, what is a compiler? what is an interpreter? and what is the difference between compiler and interpreter?
+If you are also looking for same, you are at right place.
+I am sure, at the end of the post, you will get very well understanding of compiler, interpreter and how actually it work to run your code.

 I start with some brief prerequisite introduction.
 Basically, from human and machine point of view, there are high-level languages and machine level languages.